 The Centre began with a Library service (the first public lending library for children in Downtown) and formed the nucleus of the Visual and Performing Arts Programmes established at the time.
 These activities included Dance, Music and Art and Craft.
 Many years later, another Centre was opened in half Way Tree (now temporarily closed) and a few years later the Greater Portmore Junior Centre.

-- Greater Portmore Junior Centre present day
+Greater Portmore Junior Centre

-- East Street Junior Centre present day
+East Street Junior Centre

 Operating from these two branches (East Street and Greater Portmore) Visual and Performing Arts Programmes are offered in Dance, Speech and Drama, Papermaking, Art and Craft, Drumming, Sign Language, Music, Needle craft, Guidance and Counselling and Reading.
 These Programmes form the AfterSchool and Saturday Programmes and are accessible to students ages 6-18 years of age.